LibreCAD/docs/appx/contributing.rst

 Developers are usually bad in making documentation, so if you like writing documentation, your involvement would be greatly appreciated.

-The documentation is published on https://librecad.readthedocs.io/.
-As with the source code, the documentation is hosted GitHub (https://github.com/LibreCAD/docs).
+The documentation is hosted by `Read the Docs <https://readthedocs.org/>`_.
+The most recent version of **LibreCAD's User Manual** can be found at https://librecad.readthedocs.io/.
+As with the source code, the *documentation source* is hosted GitHub (https://github.com/LibreCAD/docs).
 Anyone wishing to contribute can create a fork, and edit existing documents or create new chapters.
 The documentation is created using a markup language called **reStructuredText** (Refer to http://docutils.sourceforge.net/rst.html).
 For those interested in contributing to the documentation, look to **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).

 Translation